hmrc/income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 * delete a previously entered loss claim
 * update a previously entered loss claim

-**From 30 November 2021 this API will be at V2.0, and V1.0 will no longer be available.**
+**From 22 March 2022, this API will be at V3.0, and V2.0 will no longer be available.**

 ### Individuals Business End of Period Statement API

-[This API](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individuals-business-eops-api/1.0) allows a developer to submit a declaration that the submission data for a business is complete.
+[This API](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individuals-business-eops-api/) allows a developer to submit a declaration that the submission data for a business is complete.

 ### Individuals Charges API

-[This API](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individuals-charges-api/1.0) allows a developer to provide a customer’s financial data for their pension charges.
+[This API](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individuals-charges-api/) allows a developer to provide a customer’s financial data for their pension charges.

 Here a developer can: